Intermediate workshop

 Rightmost Selector: The rightmost selector, also known as the “key selector,” is the most critical part of your query.
 Browsers filter the DOM based on this, so ensuring it’s as specific as possible can greatly reduce the initial filtering scope.

-Avoid Attribute Value Selectors and Certain Pseudo-Classes: Attribute selectors (e.g.,
+Avoid Attribute Value Selectors and Certain Pseudo-Classes: Attribute selectors (e.g., [type="text"]:nth-child:not

 Leverage Shadow DOM for Style Encapsulation and Optimization: Utilizing Shadow DOM in web components can greatly enhance performance and maintainability.
 Shadow DOM allows for style encapsulation, meaning styles defined inside a shadow tree won’t affect the main document and vice versa.
 This scoping reduces the complexity of style calculations and re-calculations when elements update.

-Implement CSS Containment: Use the
+Implement CSS Containment: Use the contain

-Utilize Content Visibility for Further Optimization: Alongside CSS containment, consider using the
+Utilize Content Visibility for Further Optimization: Alongside CSS containment, consider using the content-visibility

 Angular’s powerful framework provides an array of tools and features enabling developers to build scalable, reusable, and maintainable components.
 Understanding how to leverage these features is key to creating extendable components that can adapt to various contexts and requirements.
-This section delves into several Angular concepts, including ng-content
+This section delves into several Angular concepts, including ng-contentng-templateng-container

 ng-container